StairwayB/pundit_roles/README.md

 ```ruby
 [:username, :name, :avatar, :email, :phone_number, :is_admin]
 ```
-Notice that there are no duplicates.
-This is because whenever a user tries to access an action, PunditRoles will evaluate whether the user falls into the roles permitted to perform said action, and if they do, it will uniquely merge the options hashes of all of these.
+The authorize method does not return any duplicates.This is because whenever a user tries to access an action, PunditRoles will evaluate whether the user falls into the roles permitted to perform said action, and if they do, it will uniquely merge the options hashes of all of these.